-This program is designed to provide students with the necessary skills for gainful employment as a phlebotomist, working under the supervision of a clinical laboratory supervisor.
+This one-semester program is designed to provide students with the necessary skills for gainful employment as a phlebotomist, working under the supervision of a clinical laboratory supervisor.
 The phlebotomist is responsible for the proper collection, processing and testing of blood specimens and various other medical samples in accordance with OSHA safety regulations and standards.
 Upon successful completion of this program, the student will be eligible for application to the national licensing examination through the American Society for Clinical Pathology.
 Admission to this program requires an application process.
 For more information, contact 505-428-1763 at least one month before the beginning of fall or spring registration.
 Permission is required to enroll in the program.
 Prerequisite to the program: HLCR 113.

 Upon completion of this program, students will be able to:

 - Communicate effectively and professionally with medical personnel.